Mnemonic Startup Guide

 The image of your house being torn apart would stay in your mind forever because it was strange, impressive, and related to things that are personally important to you.
 So what if all important information was like that?
 What if we could turn bland, boring facts into stories that are so memorable that they are immediately put into long-term memory?

 Getting started with this is our task for today.
 Turning non-memorable information into memorable information is called mnemonics, and it’s a skill we’ll be developing in these eight lessons.

 In this first lesson, you’ll work on some of the essential principles for creating effective mnemonics, plus you’ll start building your own mnemonic toolbox that you’ll use in every accelerated learning project.

-First exercise: What do you find memorable?
+What do you find memorable?